DLinIoTedge/DLtrainY25/Ubuntu/README.md

 You can copy and paste this markdown content into your `README.md` or `README.txt` file, and it will be properly formatted for easy readability.

+    ---

+# DLtrain Build and Setup Documentation

+Introduction

+DLtrain is a deep learning training and inference application designed to train and evaluate deep neural networks using the MNIST dataset.
+This document provides detailed instructions on how to build and set up DLtrain using CMake and make.
+It also outlines the required GCC and G++ versions to ensure a smooth setup process.

+System Requirements

+Operating System: Ubuntu Linux (also compatible with other Linux distributions).

+Required GCC and G++ versions:

+GCC version: 13.3.0-3

+G++ version: 13.3.0-3

+Ensure that you have the appropriate versions of GCC and G++ installed on your machine.
+You can check your current version by running:

+      gcc --version
+      g++ --version

+How to Install GCC 13.3.0-3 (Niranjan Kumar Version)

+If you need to install or upgrade to GCC and G++ version 13.3.0-3, follow these steps on Ubuntu:

+1. Add the Toolchain Repository:

+      sudo add-apt-repository ppa:ubuntu-toolchain-r/test
+      sudo apt update

+2. Install GCC and G++ 13:

+      sudo apt install gcc-13 g++-13

+3. Update the Default GCC and G++ Versions:

+      sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-13 100
+      sudo update-alternatives --install /usr/bin/g++ g++ /usr/bin/g++-13 100

+4. Verify the Installation: Check that the correct versions are installed:

+      gcc --version
+      g++ --version

+You should see something like:

+gcc (Ubuntu 13.3.0-3ubuntu1~22.04) 13.3.0

+---

+Steps to Build DLtrain

+1. Clone the Repository

+Clone the DLtrain repository to your local machine.
+Replace your-repo-url with the actual URL of the repository.

+      git clone your-repo-url
+      cd DLtrain

+2. Create a Build Directory

+It’s a good practice to build your project in a separate directory from the source code.
+Create and navigate to a build directory:

+      mkdir build
+      cd build

+3. Run CMake to Configure the Build

+CMake will configure the project by generating the necessary makefiles.
+Run the following command from the build directory:

+      cmake ..

+This command will configure the build process, detect the compiler, and prepare the necessary build files.

+4. Build the Project Using Make

+Once the configuration is complete, you can build the project using the following command:

+      make

+This command will compile the source files and generate the executable DLtrain in the build directory.

+5. Verify the Build

+After the build process is complete, you can verify that the executable was successfully created by listing the contents of the build directory:

+      ls

+You should see the DLtrain executable in the directory.

+---

+Running DLtrain

+Once you have successfully built DLtrain, you can run it with different modes for training and inference.

+Running DLtrain in Training Mode

+      ./DLtrain -m train -c config.txt -s Network1.dat -n 2000 -e 30 -d Images/

+Explanation of Command-Line Arguments:

+      -m train: Puts DLtrain in training mode.

+      -c config.txt: Specifies the configuration file that contains the neural network parameters.

+      -s Network1.dat: Output file where the trained neural network will be saved.

+      -n 2000: Number of images used for the training dataset.

+      -e 30: Number of epochs for training.

+      -d Images/: Directory containing the MNIST dataset.

+Running DLtrain in Inference Mode

+      ./DLtrain -m infer -c config.txt -s jjnet.dat -n 5 -f img.raw

+Explanation of Command-Line Arguments for Inference:

+      -m infer: Puts DLtrain in inference mode.

+      -c config.txt: Specifies the configuration file with the trained neural network.

+      -s jjnet.dat: Specifies the trained network file.

+      -n 5: Number of images to run inference on.

+      -f img.raw: Specifies the raw image file(s) for inference.

+Sample Output (Inference Mode)

+      Loaded 5 image data!
+      Constructed required matrices.
+      Loaded network successfully!
+      Running inference on 5 images.
+      Number: 5 | Guessed: 0 | Accuracy: -nan
+      Number: 0 | Guessed: 0 | Accuracy: 100
+      Number: 4 | Guessed: 9 | Accuracy: 50
+      Number: 1 | Guessed: 1 | Accuracy: 66.6667
+      Number: 9 | Guessed: 9 | Accuracy: 75

+---

+CMake Configuration File

+Here is a sample CMakeLists.txt configuration for building DLtrain:

+      cmake_minimum_required(VERSION 3.10)
+      project(DLtrain)

+      # Set the C++ standard
+      set(CMAKE_CXX_STANDARD 17)
+      set(CMAKE_CXX_STANDARD_REQUIRED True)

+      # Specify the compiler explicitly for Linux (if needed)
+      set(CMAKE_C_COMPILER "/usr/bin/gcc")
+      set(CMAKE_CXX_COMPILER "/usr/bin/g++")

+      # Add source files
+      set(SOURCES
+          main.cpp
+          matrix.cpp
+          MNISTRead.cpp
+          CNN.cpp
+      )

+      # Add the executable
+      add_executable(${PROJECT_NAME} ${SOURCES})

+      # Include additional compiler flags
+      target_compile_options(${PROJECT_NAME} PRIVATE
+          -fdiagnostics-color=always
+          -g
+      )

+      # Link the standard C++ library (if required)
+      target_link_libraries(${PROJECT_NAME} PRIVATE stdc++)

+---

+Troubleshooting

+1. "Segmentation fault" on Execution

+Ensure that the input dataset is correctly formatted.

+Double-check that the configuration file (config.txt) is set up properly.

+Use debugging tools such as gdb to analyze core dumps if segmentation faults persist.

+2. Compiler or Build Errors

+If you encounter build issues, make sure you are using GCC and G++ versions 13.3.0-3.
+You can check the installed versions with:

+      gcc --version
+      g++ --version

+If your GCC and G++ versions are outdated, update them using the steps mentioned earlier.

+---

+Conclusion

+This guide provides the necessary steps to build and run DLtrain on your machine using CMake and make.
+Ensure that you have the required GCC and G++ versions (13.3.0-3) installed for smooth compilation and execution.
+Follow the build steps carefully, and you should be able to train and infer deep learning models successfully.

+---